-If you think of 1950s menswear clothing ideas, your mind may immediately conjure up images of rebellious young men in leather biker jackets with greased up pompadour hairstyles.
-A time where everybody looked like The Fonz, Danny from Grease or James Dean.
+If you think of men’s 50s outfit ideas, your mind may immediately conjure up images of rebellious young men in leather biker jackets with greased up pompadour hairstyles.
+A time where everybody looked like The Fonz, Danny from Grease, or James Dean.
 Well, this wasn’t quite the case.

-While this was one style towards the end of the decade, the 1950s was largely about the wholesome all-American look.
+While this ’50s Greaser costume was worn towards the end of the decade, the 1950s was largely about the wholesome all-American look.

 Although the Cold War and threat of nuclear weapons loomed over the heads of Americans during the fifties, it was a decade when the country could finally breathe a collective sigh of relief.
-This was following the tumultuous events of the ’30s and ’40s, when money and jobs were in short supply and men were sent to war.
+This was a time after the tumultuous events of the ’30s and ’40s, when money and jobs were in short supply and men were sent to war.

 Following the short-lived Bold Look of the late forties, conformity was the order of the day in post-war America at the start of the fifties.
-Men that returned from military service were keen to look like good clean-cut Americans to fit in with the ‘establishment’.
-Dark office suits in blue, brown and charcoal were the popular choices and of course, you weren’t properly dressed in the 1950s unless you were wearing a fedora hat.
-Business attire has always been quite subdued in color but even neck ties, the item where men can usually have a little fun, were also quite dark and plain in style.
+Men that returned from military service were keen to look like good clean-cut Americans to fit in with the ‘establishment.’
+Dark office suits in blue, brown, and charcoal were the popular choices and of course, you weren’t properly dressed in the 1950s unless you were wearing a fedora hat.
+Business attire has always been quite subdued in color, but even neckties, the item where men could usually have a little fun, were quite dark and plain in style.

-Following the horrors of war, the hard-working American man could now sit back and enjoy more time with their family.
+Following the horrors of war, the hard-working American man could now sit back and enjoy more time with his family.

 In sharp contrast to dark business suits, 1950s men’s fashion was more colorful when men were away from work.

 During warmer months, Hawaiian shirts enjoyed enormous popularity.
 The Hawaiian shirt dates all the way back to the 1920s, when it became worn by holidaying film stars.
 Indeed, it even became weekend wear for Presidents Eisenhower and Truman.
-The shirt gained a wider appeal in men’s fashion following the end of World War Two and in the decades that followed.
-Heck, even Frank Sinatra and Montgomery Clift wore them in 1953 movie, From Here to Eternity (play at 18:55)
+The shirt gained a wider appeal in men’s fashion following the end of World War II and in the decades that followed.
+Heck, even Frank Sinatra and Montgomery Clift wore them in 1953 movie From Here to Eternity (play at 18:55).

-Cowboy shirts are a great look but if you don’t have one, a plaid shirt is a great alternative, super popular and sold in most menswear retailers.
-For a true western wear style, tie a bandanna around your neck and dig out a pair of trusty dungaree jeans for a rugged work wear 1950s outfit.
+Cowboy shirts are a great outfit, but if you don’t have one, then a plaid shirt is a great alternative as well as being super popular and sold in most menswear retailers.
+For true westernwear style, tie a bandanna around your neck and dig out a pair of trusty dungaree jeans for a rugged workwear 1950s outfit.
 With these men’s clothing ideas, before long, you’ll be walking like John Wayne and herding cattle like a pro.
 Now, where did I put my horse?

 Few young men wanted to be seen as a ‘bad’ boy in the typical greaser fashion of leather jacket, white t-shirt and jeans.
-The ubiquitous t-shirt was actually considered to be underwear in the fifties, which is one of the reasons why the Marlon Brando and James Dean look was so shocking.
+The ubiquitous t-shirt was actually considered to be underwear in the fifties, which is one of the reasons why the Marlon Brando and James Dean outfits were so shocking.

 Although it’s quite common today to see people at the store wearing pajamas, it would still be relatively surprising if somebody was seen buying groceries in their underwear.